Judy Carter: Books

 In 1989, Judy wrote Standup Comedy: The Book (Dell Books).

-In 1996 she wrote The Homo Handbook, a comedic self-help guide for the LGBT community.
+In 1996, she wrote The Homo Handbook, a comedic self-help guide for the LGBT community.
 The book won the 1997 Lambda Literary Award for best humor book.

-In 2001 she wrote another book on stand-up comedy, The Comedy Bible (Simon & Schuster) The book describes different aspects of working as a stand-up comedian.
+In 2001, she wrote another book on stand-up comedy, The Comedy Bible (Simon & Schuster) The book describes different aspects of working as a stand-up comedian.

-In 2020 she wrote The New Comedy Bible that was put out by International Indies Publishing.
+In 2020, she wrote The New Comedy Bible that was put out by International Indies Publishing.

 Motivational speaking

-Carter also works as a motivational humorist, and has also held workshops for other comics to learn how to adapt their stand-up acts for a corporate audience.
-In 2013 she wrote The Message of You (St. Martin’s Press) about motivational speaking as a career.
+Carter also works as a motivational humorist and has held workshops for other comics to learn how to adapt their stand-up acts for a corporate audience.
+In 2013, she wrote The Message of You (St. Martin’s Press) about motivational speaking as a career.

 She has also contributed to National Public Radio’s "All Things Considered" with a radio program that explored how comedy has changed over the years.